 How one global billionaire did business with the Maduro regime

-After talking with three officials from the Treasury Department, reveals the Bloomberg agency that, in April 2017, this company granted the Nicolás Maduro regime a loan of 300 million dollars backed by bonds with a nominal value of 1,300 million.
+Fintech Advisory is a hedge fund based in Delaware (USA) owned by Mexican tycoon David Martinez.
+In Spain, he is known for being the second-largest shareholder of Banco Sabadell.
+In the United States, for his shady deals with Chavez.
+After talking with three officials from the Treasury Department, reveals to the Bloomberg agency that, in April 2017, this company granted the Nicolás Maduro regime a loan of 300 million dollars backed by bonds with a nominal value of 1,300 million.

 In Mexico, he travels to visit his native Monterrey, where he graduated as an electrical engineer at the Tecnológico de Monterrey and where he is attached to the Legionaries of Christ.
 For the rest, he lives and develops business activity between London and New York.
 That's why the SND label can be a big blow.